Muzzle Training

 Conditioning the Muzzle

-Stage 2 - Attaching the back strap
+Muzzle Conditioning: Stage 2 - Attaching the Back Strap

-3. Actually buckle the back strap (high on the neck near the ears) mark and reward then remove the strap.
-Repeat until they are comfortable with this action.
+Attach Strap: Buckle the back strap (near the ears) and mark/reward immediately, then remove the strap.
+Repeat until the dog is comfortable with this action.
+You may need to do this in small incremental baby steps.

 We want this muzzle to predict rewards but nothing else like going for a walk or going to the vet.
 It’s just an item they sometimes wear (and are more than happy to) and sometimes they go outside and sometimes they don’t when it’s on.